gdoumenc/coworks/docs/index.rst

 Each atomic microservice (defined as ``class TechMicroService``) is a simple python class deployed as a serverless AWS Lambda and can be called synchronously and asynchrously.

-Composition of microservices (defined as ``class BizMicroService``) is performed over the AWS Step Function product.
+Composition of microservices (defined as ``class BizMicroService``) is performed over the tech microservices and constructed mainly by asynchronous orchestration.

 Other AWS technologies are used for logging, administration, ...